jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 ### Collaboration

-16. With how many other people are you collaborating?
+16. When it comes to working on notebooks in a team setting, with how many other people are you collaborating?
     - 0
     - 10
     - 20